 Welcome to the enchanting world of the Royal Highland Festival.
 Surrounded by the snow capped Himalayan Mountains of Laya, the festival weaves and showcases the culture, tradition, and natural beauty of Bhutan's highlander communities.

-The annual Royal Highland Festival will be held from October 23-24, 2023 at Laya in the Gasa district.
+The annual Royal Highland Festival is held from October 23-24 every year at Laya in the Gasa district.
 The festival, which is held at 4,000m above sea level, aims to celebrate, promote and preserve the life and culture of the nomadic highland people of Bhutan, support their economy, exhibit the beauty and wonders of the highlands, and laud their resilience.

 Guests attending the two-day festival can enjoy the breathtaking sights and sounds of the high Himalaya, as well as games, parades and competitions showcasing highland animals including yaks, horses and mastiff dogs.
 Some of the animals are dressed in expensive fabrics with colored hair and adorned bells.
 In addition, a variety of cultural programmes will be performed by the Layaps, the indigenous people inhabiting Laya, including traditional songs, dances, poetry recitations and gift offerings.
 Layaps refer to their homeland as Be-yul – "the hidden land.”